Developer funding: the importance of pre-sales

 To the extent additional cash flow can be raised, stronger developers may be able to capitalize on the challenges in the market by buying land banks and other projects from weaker competitors.

 For landlords, it is even more critical to proactively talk to tenants: not all are feeling the strain equally (online and/or offline presence).
 Lenders will already have processes to monitor the CRE (Corporate Real Estate) credits and given the heightened level of risk and to better understand the on-the-ground situation, relationship managers should continue to invest time to proactively liaise with debtors.

-An opportunity to deploy capital would be to invest in secured real estate debt or providing customized financing solutions to real estate businesses to fund their growth, has become an increasingly popular strategy for credit and special situation investors over the last 18 months, with at least US$ 1.4 billion of capital deployed.
+An opportunity to deploy capital would be to invest in secured real estate debt or provide customized financing solutions to real estate businesses to fund their growth, has become an increasingly popular strategy for credit and special situation investors over the last 18 months, with at least US$ 1.4 billion of capital deployed.

 How can developers increase their pre-sales in China?

 Chinese developers already know that but E-reputation is key

 E-reputation is the image your company has online.
 It is the combination of all the Digital channels your properties development company uses to get visibility and gain the trust of Chinese buyers.
 Now, for real estate some channels and marketing strategies are more appropriate than others, so let’s have a look.

 Chinese Website + Baidu SEO/SEM: Properties developers’ base for success in China